What are you early memories of chess?

 I have a number, but some of these are detailed below.

 Play the French by John Watson was my first serious opening book which I studied in detail.
 Even going to the stage of writing comments in the paragraphs!
 I would not do this now as hate to deface any books.
 I do not think I have ever studied an opening book to this level before or since and I have forgotten 90% of what I learnt from this.
-I think the theory in this book is probably out of date, but I always think you are better to learn traits in opening, rather than variations.
+I think the theory in this book is probably out of date, but I always think you are better to learn traits in openings, rather than variations.
 For example, knowing to expand with d5 and c5 to gain space is better than memorising a 25-move variation, when as soon as you are out of theory you do not know what to do next.

 The Potter Memorial is probably a book which very few people would have.
-This is from a Correspondence tournament with all amateurs and took a a couple of years to complete.
+This is from a Correspondence tournament with all amateurs and took a couple of years to complete.
 It was fascinating to learn about the players and to understand the amount of time and effort which went into each game.
 This was pre computers, so unlike the current correspondence games, where computers play a huge part.

 Finally, the 1953 Zurich International Tournament from Bronstein is a classic and I love this book.
 The two games below are King's Indian Defence ones which is another of my openings.